pratyakshm/WinRice/doc/WINGET.md

 # Windows Package Manager CLI client
 ## What is Windows Package Manager (a.k.a winget)?
-Windows Package Manager, or simply `winget`, is an official package manager client for Windows.
+Windows Package Manager, or simply `winget`, is the official package manager client for Windows.
 Package managers allow you to deploy and manage apps using the command line.

 ## WinRice x WinGet
 A lot of features in WinRice are powered by WinGet.